natgo/wt-wiki-scraper/wikitext-transpiled/fleet/L%C3%89%20Orla.md

 The LÉ Orla's is famous for its participation in two drug seizure operations in Irish water.
 The first was in 1993, when the LÉ Orla intercepted and boarded a 65 ft ketch named Brime, which was the largest cannabis seizure in Ireland.<ref name="Irish_P41" /> The second was in 2008 which LÉ Orla assisted in the seizure of cocaine.<ref name="CBC_Orla">The Associated Press 2007</ref>

-The LÉ Orla is still in service with the Irish Naval service, although manpower shortages have forced LÉ Orla off from routine use and left in the docks.<ref name="IE_Orla">O'Riordan 2020</ref>
+The LÉ Orla was decommissioned on 8 July 2022.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->